EBZebra/docs/edge/source/guide/datawedge.md

 The DataWedge app makes it possible to fetch barcode data from within an Enterprise Browser application without using the Enterprise Browser APIs.
 This guide explains how to configure an EB application to scan and acquire barcode data using DataWedge, which then enters the corresponding keystrokes into an EB input field of your choosing.

 **Important: Control of barcode scanning hardware is exclusive**.
 When DataWedge is active, the Enterprise Browser Barcode APIs will be inoperable.
 Likewise, an Enterprise Browser app that uses Barcode APIs will prevent other apps (including DataWedge) from accessing the scanner.
-This guide contains instructions for gaining and relinquishing control of scanner hardware.
+This guide explains how to take control of a device's scanner hardware and how to subsequently release it to other apps.

 **See also: [DataWedge User Guide](https://launchpad.motorolasolutions.com/documents/dw_user_guide.html)**